opencontainers/distribution-spec/extensions/_oci.md

 - **`before`** *string (RFC 3339 timestamp)*, OPTIONAL

   When provided, only entries whose history entry timestamp is strictly less than (i.e. older than) `before` will be returned.
-  This is used for time-based pagination: pass the `org.opencontainers.tag.created` or `org.opencontainers.tag.deleted` value of the last entry returned in the previous response to retrieve the next page.
+  This is used for time-based pagination: pass the `org.opencontainers.distribution.tag.created` or `org.opencontainers.distribution.tag.deleted` value of the last entry returned in the previous response to retrieve the next page.

+- **`digest`** *string*, OPTIONAL

+  When provided, the registry will validate if the provided digest was part of the given tag's history.
+  If it was not, a `400 Bad Request` response is given.
+  If it was, the tag listing response will include a descriptor with the provided digest along with the relevant create/delete timestamps.

 ##### Pagination Example